JesperKarlsson500/MS2-Lilypad-Game/README.md

 I want to thank my mentor Antonija Simic for helping and supporting me.
 She gave me advice and links where I could good information.

-**This project was created for educational purposes only, credit for any code and sounds used goes to all their rightful owners**
+**This project was created for educational purposes only.
+Any code or sound used that is not by me is credited to their rightful owners**

 **Created by Jesper Karlsson**